davekacz/NBA_Salary_Prediction/README.md

 Almost all clean data, few missing advanced stats, most likely can be replaced by 0 values.
 Need to investigate.

 ### 2013 - 2021 Dataset
 Missing lots of advanced stats in earlier seasons.
+Remove advanced stats from analysis?
+Can probably calculate some of the stats based on available stats.
+Need to investigate.

 ### To Do
 Deal with categorical variables.